-The Neutral Zone is pleased to host the 35th annual Potential Art Exhibit in 2017; a juried exhibition that showcases the work of Washtenaw County high school artists.
-This year’s exhibit will be juried by Helen Gotlib.
-The… Read More
+The Neutral Zone is pleased to host the 36th annual Potential Art Exhibit in 2018; a juried exhibition that showcases the work of Washtenaw County high school artists.
+The opening reception and awards ceremony will be held on Saturday, April 21st from… Read More

 By donating to the Neutral Zone, you help make the dreams of our community’s youth turn into a vibrant reality.
 The Neutral Zone relies upon the generous support of individuals, businesses, and the community.
 It is a non-profit… Read More